Brox7/Technical-Analysis/README.md

 **Exit Point:** (Specify the date and price)
 **Total Gain/Loss:** (Compute the gain or loss from the investment strategy)

-### Evaluation of Signals

-- **False Signals:** (Discuss any instances where the indicators gave false signals and how they affected the investment strategy)

-## Conclusion

-Summarize the overall findings of the technical analysis, including the effectiveness of the investment strategy, the reliability of the indicators used, and any recommendations for future analyses.

 ## Files

 - `Technical Analysis.xlsx`: Contains all the data, charts, and calculations used in the analysis.